OpenSecuritySummit/oss2019/content/faq/Organisers-duties.md

 layout      : FAQ
 ---

-#### 1. **What is the role of a working session organiser at the Open Security Summit, and what activities will I be responsible for?**
+#### 1. **What is the role of a working session organiser and what activities will I be responsible for?**

-The Open Security Summit is a five day participant-driven event, dedicated to the collaboration of Development and Security professionals, facilitated through numerous Working Sessions.

-Each working session has an organiser, and the organiser's main responsibility is to create the most effective and productive working  environment for the participants.

-The organiser's main duties cover providing the vision for the working session content and outcomes.
+The organiser's main responsibility is to create the most effective and productive working  environment for the participants, including providing the vision for the working session content and outcomes.
 The energy you bring to your working session will impact its success.

 #### 2. **How do I ensure a productive working session takes place?**

-As the organiser, you should have a clear idea of what will happen during the working session, as this will allow each session to create something tangible and actionable.
+As the organiser, you should have a clear idea of what will happen during the session, this will allow each session to produce something tangible and actionable.

 Working session organisers should create detailed action plans and to-dos lists that are easy pick up and start contributing to (we recommend you use GitHub Issues and Projects).

-Each organiser should collaborate with the registered participants of their working session to identify and define what the ‘Outcomes’ of their working session(s) will be, as these will affect the location and duration of that working session in the main Summit schedule.
+Each organiser should collaborate with the registered participants of their working session to identify and define what the ‘Outcomes’ of their working session(s) will be, these will affect the location and duration of that working session in the main Summit schedule.

-Please add the outcomes to the appropriate working session in https://github.com/OpenSecuritySummit/oss2018
+Please add the outcomes to the appropriate working session in https://github.com/OpenSecuritySummit/oss2019/tree/master/content/outcomes

 Don’t wait for the Summit to start thinking/sharing/working on either your working session or its outcomes.